 Also from Grassley-Klobuchar, it’s the “Preserve Access to Affordable Generics Act,” which cracks down on the practice of“pay-for-delay.”
 That’s a corporate scam in which drug makers whose patents are about to expire pay competitors not to produce cheaper, generic versions for years.

-Unfortunately, thus far, biosimilars haven’t made much of a dent in the insulin pricing crisis in the U.S. Here, just one long-awaited biosimilar, Basaglar, costs about 15% less than Lantus.
+Unfortunately, thus far, biosimilars haven’t made much of a dent in the insulin pricing crisis in the U.S. We only have to of them so far — a long-acting and short-acting insulin.
+So far, they are only about about 15% less than their name-brand versions made by competing manufacturers.

 Still, every little bit helps.
 One source of hope is that encouraging generics is a less radical idea than others being pushed in Congress and it has bi-partisan appeal.
 At a Senate hearing on drug prices on January 28th, free-market-loving Republicans seemed open to changing the patent system.